hadi-bourji/social_listening/README.md

 - Uses regex to match exact keywords (case-insensitive).
 - Captures surrounding sentences for context (up to 3).
 - Removes duplicates and any articles mentioning excluded countries (e.g., France, UK, Russia).
+- Optional ML Classifier Mode – If enabled, articles passing keyword filters are further screened by a trained classifier to reduce false positives.

 ### Display